secure-compilation/secure-compilation.github.io/index.markdown

 ---
-title: Efficient Formally Secure Compilers to a Tagged Architecture
+title: Efficient Formally Secure Compilation to a Tagged Architecture
 ---

 **SECOMP** is a research project aimed at building the first efficient